Different Project Ideas when you are stuck at home

-If you decide to hire a contractor, shop around before you choose someone to work with.
+I want to hire a contractor, but I need to shop around before I choose someone to work with.
 Make sure you get at least three quotes, with specifics, from the contractors you interview.
 Thoroughly check references for the contractors before you agree to a contract or work order, and watch out for home improvement repair scams.
 Sites like HomeAdvisor or Angie’s List can ensure you hire a contractor you can trust.

 6. Energy-Efficient Insulation